 The summarised report is extracted from audited information but is not itself audited by Stefanutti Stocks's external auditor.
-The unmodified independent auditors' report can be found on page 9 of the consolidated annual financial statements, as well as on Stefanutti Stocks's website.
+The unmodified independent auditors' report, with an emphasis of matter paragraph, can be found on page 8 of the consolidated annual financial statements, as well as on Stefanutti Stocks's website.